architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 Use JavaScript code from [ws-lambda-at-edge-generate-card-page.js](./ws-lambda-at-edge-generate-card-page.js) as a blueprint.

 Take a moment to familiarize yourself with the function code and what it does.
-You will need to replace `FIXME` for the DynamoDB table name and the CloudFront distribution domain name.
+You will need to replace `FIXME` with the DynamoDB table name and the CloudFront distribution domain name.
 You can find the resource names in the CloudFormation stack details in CloudFormation Console, or directly in DynamoDB and CloudFront Consoles.

 ![x](./img/02-function-created.png)

 #### 1.2 Validate the function works with test-invoke in Lambda Console

-Click "Test" and configure the test event.
+Click `Test` and configure the test event.
 You can use "CloudFront Simple Remote Call" event template.

 Specify `/card/da8398f4` as the value of the `uri` field.